AEMO has prepared this page to provide information about its transmission connection point forecasts for Tasmania.

 Refer to the dynamic interface for detailed information on individual connection points.

-Figures 1 and 2 show the winter and summer annual growth rates based on the compound average rate of changes over the 10-year forecasting period in Tasmania.
+Figures 1 and 2 show the winter and summer annual average rates of change for 10% POE forecasts for each connection point in Tasmania.
 Some direct-connect industrial loads are excluded due to confidentiality.

 Table 1: Drivers at connection points with average annual increase or decrease greater than 2%